 They also have one of the biggest nationwide networks, contracting with 96% of hospitals in the country and 95% of its service providers.
 They have coverage in all 50 states and serve over 100 million members worldwide.
 Many of those are in the other 170 countries where they provide coverage.

-They also receive solid customer satisfaction scores, coming out on top in 7 of the 21 regions on the J.D.
+They also receive solid customer satisfaction scores, coming out on top in 11 of the 21 regions on the J.D.
 Power Survey.
-That’s a full third of the country, and more than any of their competitors.
+That’s more than half of the country and more than any of their competitors.

 Keep an Open Mind and Get Help